-- 2. Choose the Scan Options - Memory When selected, CCE scans the system memory during the start of any custom scan. - Critical areas and Boot Sector When selected, CCE scans the Program Files folder and WINDOWS folder of the Operating System of your computer and the Boot Sector of your hard disk drive during the start of any custom scan. - Hidden registry objects and Services When selected, all the hidden registry objects will be scanned by CCE during the start of any custom scan. - · Hidden files and folders When selected, CCE scans hidden files and folders in the drives that are selected in the Scan Target area.

-Don't scan for viruses - When selected, CCE will not check for viruses in the target areas as specified by the above options.
-This option is only for scanning the above said areas and not on any target areas in your hard disk drive.
-Hence, the target selection area will become inactive and grayed out.
+2. Scan Options

+- Memory When selected, CCE scans the system memory during the start of any custom scan. - Critical areas and boot sector When selected, CCE scans the 'Program Files' and 'Windows' folders, all user folders, the registry and the boot sector of your hard drive. - Hidden registry objects and services When selected, CCE will identify and scan registry items that have been obfuscated by malware. - Hidden files and folders When selected, CCE scans any hidden files and folders on drives in the 'Scan Target' area. - Don't scan for viruses When enabled, CCE will not scan the target areas you specify on the right.
+Rather, it will scan the items you select on the left.
+Hence, the target selection area will be grayed out.
+This allows you to run fast, specialized scans as required.
-Note: If this option is selected:

-- CCE won't invoke AV engine entirely.

-- You must choose at least one of other options:

-- i.
-Memory

-- ii.
-Critical areas and Boot Sector

-- iii.
-Hidden registry objects and Services

-- iv.
-Hidden files and folders
+If this option is selected, you must choose at least one of the options on the left ('Memory', 'Critical areas and Boot Sector', 'Hidden registry objects and Services', 'Hidden files and folders').

-- 3. Choose the scan target area(s).
+3. Choose the scan target area(s).
 By default, all the drives in your system will be selected for custom scan.

-To add file(s)
+To add file(s),

-- Click the 'Add Files'. - Browse to the required file and click 'Open'
+- Click the 'Add Files' - · Browse to the required file and click 'Open'

-The selected file will be added to the custom Scan Target area.
+The selected file will be added to the custom scan target area.

-- You can add more files and folders for a simultaneous custom scan.
+You can add more files and folders for a simultaneous custom scan.
 Repeat the process to add more files.
-To add Folder(s): - Click the 'Add Folders'. - · Browse to the required folder and click 'OK'.
+To add Folder(s):

+- Click the 'Add Folders' - Browse to the required folder and click 'OK'